emilioplatzer/extension-serve-static/README.md

 ## default extensions

-For use the *serve-static* [extensions](https://www.npmjs.com/package/serve-static#extensions) parameter you must include de empty string ('') in the staticExtension list.
+For use the *serve-static* [extensions](https://www.npmjs.com/package/serve-static#extensions) parameter you must include de empty string ('') in the staticExtension list (as you see in the example).

 ## mime types